Communist Party of Norway: Background, establishment, and pre-war era

-13 of the Labour members of parliament joined the Communist Party, as did large parts of the trade union opposition to the Labour Party.
+Thirteen of the Labour members of parliament joined the Communist Party, as did large parts of the trade union opposition to the Labour Party.
 The newly established party elected Sverre Støstad as chairman, Halvard Olsen as deputy chairman, and Peder Furubotn as general secretary.
-The party managed to gain 6.1 percent of the votes in the 1924 parliamentary election, but decreased to 4 percent in 1927, and decreased further in 1930 to 1.7 percent of the votes.
+The party managed to gain 6.1 percent of the votes in the 1924 parliamentary election, but its vote share decreased to 4 percent in 1927, and further in 1930 to 1.7 percent.
 At the same time, its membership slowly decreased, and by the 1930s the party had lost much of its former influence.

 The 1924 election was a failure for the party; the party became the third largest left-wing party, behind the Labour Party and the Social Democratic Labour Party.
-The Communist Party had failed to restrengthened the Comintern organisation in Norway after the 1923-split.
-The 1925 conference focused on the party's organisational structure; the Comintern had laid out the party's organisational structure.
-The structure proposed by the Comintern was duly accepted by a majority at the conference.
+The Communist Party had failed to restrengthen the Comintern organisation in Norway after the 1923 split.
+The 1925 conference focused on the party's organisational structure; a structural proposed by the Comintern was duly accepted by a majority at the conference.

-Parallel to its decreasing electoral influence, the party was ravaged by internal strifes.
+Parallel to its decreasing electoral influence, the party was ravaged by internal strife.
 Halvard Olsen and other trade union leaders left the party in 1924, in protest over the trade union policy of the Communist Party.
-Sverre Støstad, Fredrik Monsen, and Olav Larssen were excluded from the party in 1927 because of disagreements surrounding the reunification of Labour Party (which merged with the Social Democratic Labour Party).
-Jeanette Olsen, Emil Stang Jr., and Scheflo left the party in 1928, as they were disappointed with how the Communist Party reacted towards the first DNA government, Hornsrud's Cabinet.
-In 1927 the Mot Dag-group, a circle of leftwing intellectuals, joined the party.
+Sverre Støstad, Fredrik Monsen, and Olav Larssen were excluded from the party in 1927 because of disagreements surrounding the reunification of the Labour Party (which merged with the Social Democratic Labour Party).
+Jeanette Olsen, Emil Stang Jr., and Scheflo left the party in 1928 due to their disappointment with how the Communist Party reacted towards the first DNA government, Hornsrud's Cabinet.
+In 1927, the Mot Dag group, a circle of leftwing intellectuals, joined the party.
 They would leave the following year, as the Communist Party took an 'ultra-left turn'.